davidlougheed/strkit/README.md

   **Default:** *none*
 * `--no-tsv`: Suppresses TSV output to `stdout`.
 Without `--json`, no output will be generated, which isn't very helpful. **Default:** TSV output on
+* `--seed`: Seed the random number generator used for all random sampling, Gaussian mixture modeling, etc.
+  Useful for replicability.

 ### `strkit visualize`: Call visualizer